cgerson/bike-share-analysis/README.md

 # bike-share-analysis

-I analyzed NYC citibike <a href="http://www.citibikenyc.com/system-data" target="_blank">system data</a> to implement a classification system to predict routes of bikers given starting station, gender & age of user, day of the week, and time of day.
+I used NYC citibike <a href="http://www.citibikenyc.com/system-data" target="_blank">system data</a> to implement a classification system to predict routes of citi-bikers given starting station, gender & age of user, day of the week, and time of day.

 ####Data: